Nsarob/nft-maker-pro-uploader/README.md

-Also follow me on twitter please https://twitter.com/jamespistell If you don't I will kill myself
+Also follow me on twitter please https://twitter.com/jamespistell if you dont i will kill myself